iandanforth/NAB-detectors/README.md

 ### NAB Benchmark Data

-The canonical benchmark data is stored in the main NAB repository so you will need to clone the main NAB repository.
+The canonical benchmark data is stored in the main NAB repository.
+You will need to clone the main NAB repository into a sibling directory.

+    cd ..
-`git clone git@github.com:numenta/NAB.git`
+    git clone git@github.com:numenta/NAB.git

 ### Running a Detector